Table Of Contents

 A few factors could nudge Modi toward retirement, though none seem imminent:

-- Health: No reports confirm issues, but at 74, health could matter.
-He has kept up a hectic pace of rallies, international trips, and summits, so he seems fine for now.
+- Health: No reports confirm issues, but at 74, health concerns may arise.
+He has maintained a hectic pace of rallies, international trips, and summits, so he appears to be fine for now.

 - Party Dynamics: If the BJP wanted fresh blood, pressure might build.
-However, that is unlikely, with Shah, Fadnavis, and others backing him.
+However, that is unlikely, given that Shah, Fadnavis, and others are backing him.

-- Personal Choice: Maybe Modi will shift gears, mentor others, or focus on legacy projects.
+- Personal Choice: Modi may shift gears, mentor others, or focus on legacy projects.
 He has not hinted at this, however.

 - Public Support: Modi’s popularity is sky-high.
 It might spark a rethink if that dipped, but recent wins and enthusiasm say otherwise.